yvnvii/project-linked-genes/README.md

-# LDExplorer
+# 🧬 LDExplorer 🧬

-**LDExplorer** is a command-line tool for exploring linkage disequilibrium (LD) patterns in SNPs associated with a specific phenotype across a human population.
+**LDExplorer** is a tool for exploring linkage disequilibrium (LD) patterns in SNPs associated with a specific phenotype across a human population.
 It uses the GWAS Catalog and LDLink APIs to identify associated SNPs, find linked variants, and retrieve traits related to those linked variants.

 ---